xrarch/mintia2/README.md

 The scheduler design is inspired by FreeBSD's ULE.
 The overall system structure, particularly the usage of a hierarchical interrupt structure and the usage of software interrupts for deferred events, is inspired by the Windows NT kernel.
-The memory manager is inspired by VMS, NT, and Mach (via UVM).
+The memory manager is inspired by VMS, NT, and UVM.
 The IO system, particularly its fundamentally asynchronous nature, is inspired by VMS and NT.
+The locking design (usage of turnstiles and priority inheritance) is inspired by Solaris.

 ## Supported Architectures